 Another guest bathroom features Trove blue wallpaper with images of falling angel’s wings caught in fishing line, a seaworthy motif played out in some of the house’s Sharknado-inspired artwork.

 The entertainment room uses wallpaper in a different way to create a home theater environment with a wavy underwater feel.
 “This wallpaper was made in Italy and darkens the room.
 It’s flowing colors complement the curved flat screen TV,” says Crespo.
 Illuminated by Isaac Mizrahi’s sculptural white lighting sculpture, a navy sofa (Restoration Hardware) and an Italian rounded stack coffee table accented by a Von Furstenberg orange acrylic bowl, the cool cozy vibe is perfect for kibitzing or watching Saturday Night Fever.
+They could even consider adding an iBeani tablet holder as an added piece of furniture.
+This could be used as a pillow or for it’s real purpose as a tablet holder.
+With the multiple designs available, you can closely match the other furniture and design.

 Sleep Style: Indigo and baby blue tones create an ocean them for her son’s bedroom from walls to draperies, complete with bunk beds, and a blue and white pebble patterned custom rug.
 A retro egg-shaped white “Mork and Mindy” chair with coral red color cushion insets creates another surprise in the kids’ room to mirror the art.